bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 Things to know when using popovers:

-- Popovers rely on the 3rd party library Popper.js for positioning.
-It is bundled with BootstrapVue!
+- Popovers rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
 - Zero-length title and content values will never show a popover.
 - Specify container: 'body' (default) to avoid rendering problems in more complex components (like input groups, button groups, etc).